 Click [Start WordPress] button to boot up WordPress.

-Navigate to the WordPress Plugins page, Search, install and activate PWA plugin
+Navigate to the WordPress Plugins page.
+Search, install, and activate the PWA plugin

 Search PWA XWP and install the PWA plugin and activate it.